 COMMERCIAL LITIGATION (CAYMAN) (3 - 5 PQE) (£195,000 - £250,000) (UK GROSS COMPARATOR)

-This major offshore firm boasts the leading litigation practice on island and is seeking to hire an additional commercial litigator at the 3 - 5 PQE level.
-You will need to have gained your training and experience at a top flight international law firm in either London/Hong Kong/Australia/New Zealand/Canada, or at a set of highly-regarded chancery/commercial chambers.
-Work will include insolvency, funds disputes, fraud, asset-tracing, contractual disputes, professional negligence and trusts disputes.
-Much of the work undertaken by the team is complex, high value and multi-jurisdictional in nature.
+This major offshore firm has one of the leading litigation practices on island and is seeking to hire an additional commercial litigator at the 3 - 5 PQE level.
+You will need to have gained your training and experience at either a major regional, national, international or offshore firm, and be admitted in either the UK, Australia, New Zealand or Canada.
+Much of the work undertaken by the team is complex, high value and multi-jurisdictional in nature and includes insolvency, banking and finance disputes, fraud, asset-tracing, contractual disputes, professional negligence and trusts disputes.

 Winchester Search is a boutique independent search and selection firm serving the offshore, Asian, Australian and London markets.
 Simon Scott, head of our offshore practice, is a Cambridge University law graduate and former employment lawyer who has worked in legal recruitment since 1996 and specialised exclusively in the offshore market since 2009, including living and working as a legal recruiter in Grand Cayman for almost five years.
 With over a decade's experience of the offshore market behind him, he has forged strong relationships with Managing Partners, heads of department and senior HR personnel at all the major offshore firms.